Early pregnancy scan (booking or dating scan)

 - check your baby’s heartbeat, growth, and development

-Occasionally they can see a health issue.
-Let your midwife know if you don't want to know about these.
+Occasionally they can see a health condition or chromosomal conditions.
+Let your midwife know if you don't want to know about this.

 Nuchal translucency (NT) scan

 If booked early enough, a nuchal translucency (NT) scan can also be performed at the same time as your early scan.

 - is offered between 11 and 14 weeks of pregnancy

-If you'd like an early pregnancy scan, but don't want to know your baby’s chance of having Down’s syndrome or other conditions, please discuss this with your midwife.
+If you’d like an early pregnancy scan, but don’t want to know if your baby may have either Down’s syndrome, Edwards’ syndrome or Patau’s syndrome, please discuss this with your midwife.